mff-uk/dataspecer/content/en/docs/projects/api.md

 **src** directory.
 These files are: **DataStructureFetcher.tsx, DataTypeConverter.tsx, FormValidationSchema.tsx, OApiGenerator.tsx and
-MainForm.tsx.** The interesting points of each of these files are discussed later in this chapter -- in 3.3 Key Technical Decisions.
+MainForm.tsx.** The interesting points of each of these files are discussed later in this chapter -- in 4.4 Key Technical Decisions.

 ## Important Dependencies

 This section is dedicated to inform the reader regarding important dependencies of the project.
-Tha most important package installed in the project is **react hook forms**.
+The most important package installed in the project is **react hook forms**.
 This library streamlines form development by simplifying form management and validation process.
 Another important package installed in the project is **react hook form validation resolver